Established in Genesis

 CLEAN AND UNCLEAN ANIMALS

-Genesis 7:2-3 TLV “Of every clean animal you shall take with you seven of each kind, male and female; and of the animals which themselves are not clean two, male and female; also of the flying creatures of the sky seven of every kind, male and female, to keep offspring alive on the face of the whole land.”
+Genesis 7:2-3 KJV “Of every clean beast thou shalt take to thee by sevens, the male and his female: and of beasts that are not clean by two, the male and his female.
+Of fowls also of the air by sevens, the male and the female; to keep seed alive upon the face of all the earth.”

 Noah was before the law, so how were there clean and unclean animals?
 As we have seen, God’s character and ways were present and established before it was in the form of written law.

 Gentiles are indeed free to eat as they desire.
 However, it is not true that Jesus nullified the dietary laws; neither did Peter’s vision nor Paul’s comments.
 Jesus took issue with the demand for ceremonial washing, not the food itself.
-Peter’s vision likewise was not about food but willingness to accept Gentiles in the faith.
-Paul also did not come against dietary laws but instead said do not judge someone whether they do or do not eat, whether they do or do not observe feasts.
+Peter’s vision likewise was not about food but about the willingness to accept Gentiles into the faith.
+Paul also did not go against dietary laws, but instead said not to judge someone whether they do or do not eat or observe feasts.

 ESTABLISHED FOR BENEFIT

-Tithing, Sabbath, and clean versus unclean animals are generally seen as a law issue, but as we have seen, each was established in Genesis before there was a written law.
+Tithing, Sabbath, and clean versus unclean animals are generally seen as a law issue, but as we have seen, each was established in Genesis before a written law existed.
 This affirms the fact that God’s character and ways are consistent.
-When we read Genesis through Deuteronomy, we need to read with the lenses of blessing and grace.
+When we read Genesis through Deuteronomy, we need to read through the lenses of blessing and grace.
 The Old and New Testaments are not opposed to each other; they are two parts of a whole.
 Noah found grace in the eyes of God, and Galatians says we are blessed with believing Abraham.
 Abraham is our father in the faith.
-Let us read Genesis and the entire Old Testament with the lenses of blessing and receive the instruction God intends for us.
+Let us read Genesis and the entire Old Testament through the lenses of blessing and receive the instruction God intends for us.